selena

 By then, the best employees have left.
 The ones who remain are either too exhausted to fight or have figured out that the real skill in a bureaucratic org isn’t building great things – it’s navigating the system.
 And that’s how frupidity wins.

-Frupidity isn’t just an engineering problem – it infects every corner of a company when the culture values cheapness over wisdom.
-The best companies don’t just cut costs – they invest in the right places.
+Frupidity isn’t just an engineering problem.
+It infects every corner of a company when the culture values cheapness over wisdom.
+The best companies don’t just cut costs: they invest in the right places.

 The final test for frupidity?
 Would you make the same trade-off if it was your own time, your own money, your own problem to solve?
 If the answer is no, it’s not frugality.